solliancenet/microsoft-postgresql-developer-guide/02_IntroToPostgreSQL/02_04_Migration.md

 ### Offline vs Online migrations

 For smaller and less used databases, the migration process is likely to be quick and effortless.
-However, in larger and more heavily used environments, the choice of how you migrate will be a vital decision to ensure applications and end users are not subject to lengty downtime and productivity loss.
+However, in larger and more heavily used environments, the choice of how you migrate will be a vital decision to ensure applications and end users are not subject to lengthy downtime and productivity loss.

-You can choose between the two following paths:
+You can choose between two migration paths:

 - **Offline Migration** – In an offline migration, all applications connecting to your source instance are stopped and the database(s) is copied to flexible server.